How much do Black children’s lives matter? Education

 By Freddie Allen NNPA Correspondent On Tuesday [Aug.25], the Thurgood Marshall College Fund (TMCF) opened the application process for the Apple HBCU Scholars program to help the most valuable company in the world identify the next generation of high-performing leaders of color in technology.
 The program, which targets students

-100 Black Men, General Motors encourage young people to pursue stem careers Feature
+100 Black Men, General Motors encourage young people to pursue stem careers Education

 100 Black Men, General Motors encourage young people to pursue stem careers